Acupuncture with Lisa Mae Osborn

-One of my main goals is to help educate you--you are tired of hurting and you are seeking a change.
-This is an ongoing, dynamic process of learning about your perceived patterns of limitation and repetitive stress, and taking active, practical measures to change those patterns.
+One of my main goals is to see you as you are, and to help you learn about your self.
+This is an ongoing, dynamic process of understanding perceived patterns of limitation and repetitive stress, and taking active, practical measures to change those patterns.

 The Treatment Room

-Cozy, warm and welcoming, this has been my practice space for over 15 years, and our clinical encounter maintains the air of a casual conversation between friends, so that you always feel welcome and at ease.
+Cozy, warm and welcoming, this has been my practice space for nearly two decades, and our clinical encounter maintains the air of a casual conversation between friends, so that you always feel welcome and at ease.